pymc-devs/pymc-examples/myst_nbs/pymc3_howto/custom_distribution.myst.md

 ## 3. Class Definition

-Every PyMC3 distribution requires the following basic format.
+Every PyMC distribution requires the following basic format.
 A few things to keep in mind:
 - Your class should have the parent class `pm.Discrete` if your distribution is discrete, or `pm.Continuous` if your distriution is continuous.
 - For continuous distributions you also have to define the default transform, or inherit from a more specific class like `PositiveContinuous` which specifies what the default transform should be.
 - You'll need specify at least one "default value" for the distribution during `init` such as `self.mode`, `self.median`, or `self.mean` (the latter only for continuous distributions).
 This is used by some samplers or other compound distributions.